dhiway/cord/docs/sdk/native-contract.md

 # Native SDK contract

-`native-version-matrix.json` is the canonical first-supported SDK/runtime contract for the clean-break Origin and Orbis network.
-Origin is the relay and deterministic control plane at spec/transaction `9901/2`; Orbis is the native application parachain at para `1006`, spec/transaction `29/8`.
-The Orbis metadata identity is `0x50c8958f…dc45`, reproduced from the current runtime Wasm with `origin/orbis/runtime/tools/reproduce-metadata-hash.sh`.
+`native-version-matrix.json` retains the historical first-supported SDK inventory for the clean-break Origin and Orbis network.
+Origin is the relay and deterministic control plane at spec/transaction `9901/2`.
+The matrix's Orbis `29/8` identity and metadata hash `0x50c8958f…dc45` are historical inputs only.
+The current Orbis source runtime is para `1006`, spec/transaction `33/8`, with metadata hash `0x824731ed…f8e`; no metadata-bound native SDK is admitted for that source runtime yet.

-`origin-rs` and `product-sdk` both publish release `0.9.9` and freeze those values in executable source.
-The matrix also freezes each adopted runtime API, pallet storage schema, Orbis Names label policy, and provider protocol version. `npm --prefix product-sdk run validate:sdk-freeze` verifies the matrix against the runtime sources, both SDK exports, the generated descriptor, and `sdk-native-coverage.report.json`.
+`origin-rs` and `product-sdk` both publish release `0.9.9` and retain those values in executable source.
+The matrix records adopted runtime APIs, pallet storage schemas, the Orbis Names label policy, and the provider protocol version. `npm --prefix product-sdk run validate:sdk-freeze` checks the structural route policy and explicitly refuses to generate authoritative SDK evidence while current-runtime metadata admission is false.
+The obsolete spec-29 coverage PASS report has been removed.

 The fail-closed network identity is the exact deterministic candidate genesis header `0x2584c9d4…70fc`, bound through `docs/genesis/orbis-candidate-genesis-identity.json` at artifact